 Interview: Glacial Soil, Rainfall, Harvest and Packaging

-But again, growing standards represent the most important factor.
+Steve and Ron in Hong Kong in 1990 at a convention for distributors of Pines Wheat Grass But again, growing standards represent the most important factor.
 Glacial soil, natural rain water and harvesting a just the right time also relate to achieving maximum nutrient density.
 Pines people know the right way to grow cereal grass and the right time to harvest it.
 We know the importance of keeping product under nitrogen and in storage conditions that greatly reduce nutrient loss.
-At Pines, we know that glass bottles with special caps are the only way to seal in an oxygen-free environment.
+At Pines, we know that glass bottles with special caps are the only way to seal in an oxygen-free

 Interview: Pines' Green Superfoods Costs Less Per Serving

 Q: Steve, I can see why a consumers appreciate using only one teaspoon of Pines instead of many teaspoons of another product for the same nutrition.
 Does that mean Pines costs more?